MatthewFlamm/pytest-homeassistant-custom-component/README.md

 Automatic extraction of testing plugins and helpers.
 The goal is to provide the same functionality as the tests in home-assistant/core.

-* For now, the package will be updated _approximately_ weekly.
+* For now, the package will be updated _approximately_ biweekly.
 * Version of home-assistant/core is given in `pytest_homeassistant_custom_component.const` and in the README above

 Usage: